Railway Hiking Trail: Semmering-Breitenstein

 Description

-The hike starts at Semmering train station and leads along the UNESCO World Heritage Semmering Railway.
+The hike starts at Semmering railroad station and leads along the Semmering Railway UNESCO World Heritage Site.
 Information boards and beautiful viewpoints accompany the entire route.
-From Semmering train station, the path follows the railway embankment to Wolfsbergkogel train station.
-At the Doppelreiter viewing platform, you can enjoy panoramic views of the impressive viaducts and tunnels with Rax and Schneeberg mountains in the background.
-From here, you can watch trains on their journey over the most impressive structure of the Ghega Railway, the "Kalte Rinne."
-A must is to enjoy the "20-Schilling View" (named after the motifs of the 20-Schilling banknote).
-Then continue to the Fleischmann Bridge, along the "Red Mountain" beside the railway line, from the "Kalte Rinne" the path leads on the upper Adlitzgraben street, past the Iron Cross, to Breitenstein.
-Return to the starting point or continue to Payerbach and Gloggnitz comfortably by Semmering Railway or on hiking paths alongside the railway.
+From Semmering station, the trail leads along the railroad track to Wolfsbergkogel station.
+The Doppelreiter viewing platform offers a panoramic view of the imposing viaducts and tunnels with the Rax and Schneeberg mountains in the background.
+From here, trains can be observed on their journey over the most impressive structure of the Ghegabahn, the "Kalte Rinne".
+Don't miss the "20-Schilling-Blick" (named after the motif of the 20-Schilling bill).
+Continue to the Fleischmannbrücke bridge, the "Roter Berg" along the Bahnstrasse, from the "Kalte Rinne" the trail leads along the upper Adlitzgrabenstrasse, past the Iron Cross, to Breitenstein.
+You can return to the starting point or continue on to Payerbach and Gloggnitz comfortably on the Semmering Railway or on hiking trails along the railroad.

-At first, there was a path over the Semmering Pass - evidence for this exists since the Middle Ages.
-Then, in the early 18th century, Emperor Karl VI ordered a road to be built with up to 17 percent gradient, over which horses labored with their loads.
-Finally, in 1841, the contract was given to build a railway line from Vienna to Trieste to meet the transport needs of the beginning industrialization.
-In 1844, the "only" gap between Gloggnitz and Mürzzuschlag over the Semmering had to be closed.
-Under the direction of Carl Ritter von Ghega, 20,000 workers built Europe's first standard-gauge mountain railway, which has experienced few changes to this day.
-On the 41 km stretch, trains run over 16 viaducts, 100 bridges, and through 15 tunnels.
-Since 1998, this "outstanding technical solution to a major physical problem in the construction of early railways" has been a UNESCO World Heritage Site.
+In the beginning, it was a path that led over the Semmering Pass - there has been evidence of this since the Middle Ages.
+Then, in the early 18th century, Emperor Charles VI had a road built with a gradient of up to 17 percent, over which horses and their loads laboriously struggled.
+Finally, in 1841, the order was given to build a railroad line from Vienna to Trieste to meet the transport needs of the beginning industrialization.
+Finally, in 1844, "only" the gap between Gloggnitz and Mürzzuschlag over the Semmering had to be closed.
+Under the direction of Carl Ritter von Ghega, 20,000 workers finally built Europe's first full-track mountain railroad, which has only undergone a few changes to this day.
+Trains travel over 16 viaducts, 100 bridges and through 15 tunnels on the 41 km long line.
+Since 1998, this "outstanding technical solution to a major physical problem in the construction of early railroads" has been a UNESCO World Hert Hert site.

 Recommended period